 Either way, virtual hiring is necessary for both models, so skills-based hiring is one way to avoid bias.
 By assessing people objectively and anonymously based on skills rather than background, you let all candidates have a fair shot.

-We predict that the following trends will also be important in 2023:
+We predict that the following remote work trends will also be important in 2023:

 When you implement these trends, you can boost work output, create an inclusive work culture, and get happier, more engaged employees – no matter where they work from.